dwallach1/liquidity-predictor/small_dataset.md

- ** The Dropped dataset only went up to an N of 110,000 because a value for N any greater than that caused the dataset to be only comprised of the same classifications.
+ ** The Dropped dataset only went up to an N of 110,000 because a value for N any greater than that caused the dataset to be only comprised of examples with the same classifications.
 This is because in the Dropped dataset, we are also dropping examples that have missing attributes.

 Parsing the results above, we can see that the decision tree classifier consistently outperformed the others.
 For this reason, we took